himiDias/ProgressManager/README.md

 - Realised some code to do with manipulating the runtime database is redundant having the `load data` function can update the runtime at any point

 - Could add a further attribute to years,module etc which is the grade adjusted for the weight (FUTURE)

+- View only skeleton, spruce up and do lot more styling